Here's Why People Keep Dying On Mount Everest

 It was once the holy grail of mountaineering: Conquering Mount Everest, that lonely mountain top nestled among the stars, where few human beings have dared to go.
 Today, it's like standing in line to ride the Matterhorn at Disneyland, only you could die.

 Climbing to the top is no longer an accomplishment for just peak athletes who train for years before facing the greatest physical challenge of their lives.
-Now, it's kind of a joke.
-People who sign up to climb the world's tallest peak do it mostly so they can brag about how they climbed the world's tallest peak.
+Now, people who sign up to climb the world's tallest peak do it mostly so they can brag about how they climbed the world's tallest peak.
 There is no physical fitness requirement, just a financial fitness requirement.
 And it isn't any less dangerous than it was back in 1953, when Edmund Hillary and Tenzing Norgay became the first confirmed climbers to reach the summit.
-(We don't know if two other climbers who vanished while trying to reach the summit in 1924 actually made it or not).
+(We don't know if two other climbers who vanished while trying to reach the summit in 1924 actually made it or not.)

 It isn't just falling

 Mount Everest is more than 29,000 feet tall.
 Knowing that, you might be tempted to believe that the major cause of death on the mountain is falling, but alas, that's only the second most common cause of death.
-According to the BBC, most people who die on Everest are killed in avalanches.
+Most people who die on Everest are killed in avalanches.
 The third most common cause of death on the mountain is exposure or frostbite, which accounts for around 11% of fatalities, followed closely by "acute mountain sickness."
-Around 27% of Everest fatalities are listed as "other," which could include things like falling ice, rope accidents, pneumonia, or even drowning.
+Around 27% of Everest fatalities are listed as "other," which could include falling ice, rope accidents, pneumonia, and even drowning.

-Also a bit counterintuitive — more people die on the way down from the summit than on the way up.
-But "route preparation" is dangerous, too.
+Also a bit counterintuitive is that more people die on the way down from the summit than on the way up.
+But route preparation is dangerous, too.
 A total of 120 people have died while working on the routes, with a handful more dying at base camp, en route to base camp, or during an evacuation.
-So really, the moral of this story is: You're not safe anywhere on Mount Everest.
+Indeed, you're not safe anywhere on Mount Everest.

 Traffic jams

 Mount Everest is one of the most remote places on Earth.
-Depending how you measure it, it's the world's tallest peak.
-It's also one of the world's greatest physical challenges — it takes 10 days just to get to base camp in Nepal, six weeks to acclimatize, and another nine days to climb to the top.
-It's also expensive — the bottom dollar figure for a Mount Everest expedition is about $30,000, with an average cost of around $65,000.
-And yet one of the things that's been killing people on Mount Everest is something most of us wouldn't expect: traffic.
+It's also one of the world's greatest physical challenges: It takes 10 days just to get to base camp in Nepal, six weeks to acclimatize, and another nine days to climb to the top.
+It's also expensive, with the bottom-dollar figure for a Mount Everest expedition being about $30,000, with an average cost of around $65,000.
+And yet one of the things that's been killing people on Mount Everest is something most of us wouldn't expect: foot traffic.

-No, they didn't build roads to the top of Mount Everest and people are not getting flattened by distracted Honda Prius drivers.
-According to NPR, the traffic that's killing people is foot traffic.
-Modern Everest is a tourist trap, and on the perfect climbing day you might encounter hundreds of other climbers, all of whom are trying to get to the exact same spot.
-So you have to wait in line.
+Modern Everest is a tourist trap, and on a perfect climbing day, you might encounter hundreds of other climbers, all of whom are trying to get to the exact same spot.
+So, you have to wait in line.
 Yes, much like your favorite theme park, Everest has a queue.
-The difference is, if you stand too long in line at a theme park the only pain and suffering you'll experience is the endless whining of your children.
+The difference is, if you stand too long in line at a theme park, the only pain and suffering you'll experience is the endless whining of your children.
 If you wait too long in line at Mount Everest, you might run out of oxygen and die.
-So bring lots of oxygen canisters!
-Or, you know, just go to your favorite theme park instead.

 Inexperienced rich people

-You can climb Everest from two different base camps: One is located in Nepal, and the other is in Tibet and operated by the Chinese.
-China and Nepal used to be pretty selective about who got to go up the mountain.
-In fact the Telegraph says that up until 1985, Nepal allowed only one expedition on each route at a time.
+You can climb Everest from two different base camps: One is located in Nepal, while the other is in Tibet and operated by China, and both nations used to be pretty selective about who got to go up the mountain.
+In fact, up until 1985, Nepal allowed only one expedition on each route at a time.
 But Nepal is not a wealthy nation, and a single climbing permit costs $11,000.
-That represents a significant income for Nepal — in total, the climbing industry is worth about $300 million a year.
+That represents a significant income for Nepal; in total, the climbing industry is worth about $300 million a year.
 The Nepalese government issued 381 permits in 2019 (a record number), and had no intention of scaling back that year despite the highest death toll since 2015.

-And the problem isn't just the number of permits Nepal is issuing, it's who they're issuing those permits to.
+The problem isn't just the number of permits Nepal is issuing, it's who they're issuing those permits to.
 There are no officially designated physical requirements and no tests you need to pass in order to qualify, so some of the adventure outfits operating in Nepal are less-than-selective about who they'll take to the summit.
-These are cost-cutting operations, the sort of companies you might turn to if it's always been your dream to climb Mount Everest but you're only sort of wealthy or you're not in especially good shape.
+These are cost-cutting operations, the sort of companies you might turn to if it's always been your dream to climb Mount Everest, but you're only sort of wealthy and/or you're not in especially good shape.

 That means more inexperienced climbers on the mountain, which means more danger for everyone.
-Critics also say that Nepal has a reputation for corruption and lax safety regulations, so that's not helping either.
+Critics also say that Nepal has a reputation for corruption and lax safety regulations, which doesn't help either.

 A tiny, tiny, window of opportunity

 You might imagine the best time to visit Everest would be high summer, when you don't have to worry about blizzards and freezing temperatures.
-But nooooo.
-You can only really climb Everest during the month of May because there's a very short window of time between the winter storm season and the summer monsoon season.
+But nope, you can only really climb Everest during the month of May, because there's a very short window of time between the winter storm season and the summer monsoon season.

 But hey, that's at least balmy spring, right?
-Nope.
-At base camp, daytime temperatures max out at around 59 degrees Fahrenheit, and at night they drop to freezing.
-That temperature drops roughly 2.7 degrees for every 490 feet of elevation, and the summit is 11,429 feet above base camp.
-(On the flipside, some parts of Everest can be hot in May, up to 90 degrees, especially broad, snowy expanses that reflect the sun.)
+Also nope, since at base camp, daytime temperatures max out at around 59 degrees Fahrenheit, and at night they drop to freezing.
+That temperature drops roughly 2.7 degrees Fahrenheit for every 490 feet of elevation, and the summit is 11,429 feet above base camp.
+(On the flipside, some parts of Everest can be hot in May, up to 90 degrees Fahrenheit, especially broad, snowy expanses that reflect the sun.)

-So even in "ideal" conditions the weather is going to suck.
-And just because you book your ascent during that narrow window doesn't necessarily mean you're going to be safe because in recent years there has been a rash of what NPR called "blue sky" deaths on the summit of Mount Everest.
+So even in "ideal" conditions, the weather is going to suck.
+And just because you book your ascent during that narrow window doesn't necessarily mean you're going to be safe: In recent years, there have been a rash of what are called "blue sky" deaths on the summit of Mount Everest.
 Why?
-Because everyone wants to climb Everest when the sky is blue, and in the 2019 season the weather window was especially narrow.
+Because everyone wants to climb Everest when the sky is blue, and in the 2019 season, the weather window was especially narrow.

 Once you reach 25,000 feet, you're already dying